International Poultry Welfare Alliance

 - 300-word/ 2500 character count maximum (excluding title and author information).

-- Contact information or email from major professor approving application to be submitted to IPWA.
+- A letter or email including contact information from the major professor approving application to be submitted to IPWA.

 - Include: